 - keep your records safe and accurate

 - only keep your data as long as we have to

 - collect, store and use your data in a way that does not break any data protection laws.

 - tell us when any of your details change

 - tell us if any of the information we hold on you is wrong.

-Our Data Protection Officer is Leah Mickleborough and she can be contacted at the same address.
+Our Data Protection Officer can be contacted at the same address.

 Don’t I have to give consent for you to use or share my personal information?